AudiTranscribe/AudiTranscribe/src/main/resources/site/overwrite/auditranscribe/io-testing-directory/files/README.txt

-This is the folder that contains the testing AUDT file.
+This is the folder that contains the testing files.
 (It's empty now but will be used when running the GitHub actions.)